Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

 - Non-ambulatory persons or those unfit for surgery

-- Carry risk of varus malunion in fractures with intact fibula
+- Carry risk of varus malunion in fractures with an intact fibula

 Operative fixation is required when fractures are unstable.
 Surgical options include plating, external fixation, intramedullary nailing, and, in some cases, amputation.